 - Family Movie Night featuring The Secret Life of Pets 2– The first in our Backyard Movie Series will be held on Tuesday, July 21.
 This event is free and no reservations are required.
 Seating will begin at 7:45pm and the movie will start at dusk.
 Bring chairs/blankets, movie snacks and beverages.
 Face coverings will be required while not seated.
 No alcohol, smoking or pets are permitted.
 FLYER

 - The Marlboro Swim Club has opened and members are very happy to have a local safe place to enjoy a summer day.
 All people on the waiting list have been given the opportunity to join.
 If you would like to become a member, please register on community pass or email

 - Marlboro Recreation, in cooperation with High School coaches, offers Soccer Skills and Drills for those entering 3rd to 8th grades from July 20-24.
-Questions should be directed to Registration for the program is through Community Pass
+Questions should be directed to

 - Recreation Adult Fitness Programs – Outdoor classes such as yoga and full-body workout are available.
 Register through Community Pass or email